PostHog/posthog.com/contents/founders/what-recruiters-see.md

 This stuff is subjective, but generally these are the things that can increase the chances of a good application making it through:

-- Write a short and actually personalized proper cover note
+- Write a short and _obviously_ personalized proper cover note
   - A few sentences about why you are interested in this role specifically is fine
   - You don't need 5 paragraphs that are just your resumé slightly reworded - it's just more text we will skim over
   - Our ATS will wreck your formatting beyond line breaks